 Diaper Bag — I love this Petunia Pickle Bottom diaper bag.
 It is super roomy with enough pockets for organization, plus it has back pack straps.
 I made sure to bring extra swaddle blankets, diapers, a change of clothes, a bottle and two bags of pumped milk in case I couldn’t nurse him on the flight, Nuroo scarf in case I could nurse him on the flight, manual pump, and some toys to keep Aiden occupied during the 5.5 hour flight.

 Aiden’s Duffle Bag

 Ergobaby Carrier — We use the carrier a ton so we brought it with us.
-We stayed in the Gaslamp District where everything was walkable, so if we didn’t plan on taking an Uber we strapped him in and walked.
+We stayed at the Hard Rock Hotel in the Gaslamp District where everything was walkable, so if we didn’t plan on taking an Uber we strapped him in and walked.
 I wrote about our carrier here.

 DockATot — I did not want to bring a huge heavy crib or pack and play, plus Aiden sleeps in the Dock in his crib so I thought it would remind him of home.
 The Dock does not get smaller so it has to be checked in a duffle bag, but it is totally worth it.
 The Dock can be placed on a bed, couch, floor, crib provided by hotel etc. I wrote about the Dock in a previous post here.

 DOHM Sound machine — We recently started a bed time routine with Aiden and I wanted to simulate that as best as possible while we were away, especially with a three hour time difference.
 We run the sound machine in Aiden’s room every night and it is small so we brought it.
 He did not have a lot of trouble sleeping so I am going to go with it helped.